hopv/syng/README.md

     + It has a very large Unicode cover and supports all the Unicode characters used in Syho's source code.
 - [**Menlo**](https://en.wikipedia.org/wiki/Menlo_(typeface))
-    + It is preinstalled in Mac and pretty beautiful.
+    + It is preinstalled on Mac and pretty beautiful.
 Some characters (e.g., ⊢ and ⊨) are not supported.

 For example, in VS Code, you can use the following setting (in `settings.json`)